 Another technique used is SIM swapping which happened in 2018.
 Two hackers took over the mobile phone number of a Crowd Machine exchange administrator.
 Two-factor authentication didn’t help much because they received all calls and messages intended for the exchange admin on their phone.

-Instead of SIM verification, we recommend our Freewallet customers use only special applications for 2FA like Google Authenticator.
+Instead of SIM verification, we recommend our Freewallet customers use only special applications for 2FA like Google Authenticator to keep Bitcoin wallet safe.
 You can simply download it from the AppStore or Google Play and set it up in the security settings of your Freewallet Crypto Wallet.

 An unusual way to steal information from someone is through a WiFi network.
 Most internet routers use the WPA protocol which encrypts data but also give access to all information to an authorised user.